Faster Algorithms for Evacuation Problems in Networks with the Single Sink of Small Degree: Introduction

 \section{Introduction}

-The network routing problem that takes into account the movement of commodities over time is important from the viewpoint of evacuation planning.
-To model such movement over time, Ford and Fulkerson~\cite{Ford1962} introduced a {\it dynamic flow network}, which consists of a directed graph where {\it source} nodes are given supplies (i.e., the number of evacuees), {\it sink} nodes are given a demand (i.e., the maximum number of acceptable evacuees), and edges are given capacities and transit times.
-Here, the capacity of an edge bounds the rate at which flow can enter the edge per unit of time, and the transit time represents the time which evacuees take to travel across the edge.
+The network routing problem taking into account the movement of commodities over time is important from the viewpoint of evacuation planning.
+To model such movement over time, Ford and Fulkerson~\cite{Ford1962} introduced a {\it dynamic flow network}, which is a directed graph in which {\it source} nodes are given supplies (i.e., the number of evacuees), {\it sink} nodes are given a demand (i.e., the maximum number of acceptable evacuees), and edges are given capacities and transit times.
+Here, the capacity of an edge bounds the rate at which flow can enter the edge per unit time, and the transit time represents the time required for evacuees to travel across the edge.

-The {\it evacuation problem} is one of the most basic problems defined on dynamic flow networks.
-In this problem, given a dynamic flow network with multiple sources and a single sink, the goal is to find a dynamic flow that sends all supplies from sources to the sink so as to satisfy its demand in the minimum feasible time horizon.
-For the evacuation problem, Kamiyama~\cite{Kamiyama2019} and Schl\"{o}ter~\cite{Schloter2018} independently propose the current best $\tilde{O}(m^2k^5 + m^2 n k)$ time algorithms, where $n$ is the number of nodes, $m$ is the number of edges, and $k$ is the number of sources.
-In particular, it is known that computing the minimum feasible time horizon can be calculated in $\tilde{O}(m^2k^4 + m^2 n k)$ time~\cite{Schloter2018}.
-Both the algorithms by \cite{Kamiyama2019,Schloter2018} use the submodular function minimization as a subroutine, which makes their time complexities high-order polynomial.
-On the other hand, for some restricted classes of networks, efficient algorithms which do not depend on the submodular function minimization are known~\cite{Kamiyama2006,Mamada2004}.
-Mamada~et~al. \cite{Mamada2004} proposed an $O(n \log^2 n)$ time algorithm for tree networks, and Kamiyama~et~al. \cite{Kamiyama2006} proposed an $O(n\log n)$ time algorithm for restricted grid networks where the edge capacities and transit times on edges are uniform and the edges are oriented so that supplies can take only the shortest paths to a single sink.
-However, for the evacuation problems in more general classes of networks, any known strongly polynomial time algorithm depends on the submodular function minimization.
+The {\it evacuation problem} is one of the most basic problems defined on a dynamic flow network.
+In this problem, given a dynamic flow network with multiple sources and a single sink, the goal is to find a dynamic flow that sends all supplies from sources to the sink such that its demand is satisfied in the minimum feasible time horizon.
+For the evacuation problem, Kamiyama~\cite{Kamiyama2019} and Schl\"{o}ter~\cite{Schloter2018} independently proposed the current best $\tilde{O}(m^2k^5 + m^2 n k)$ time algorithms, where $n$ is the number of nodes, $m$ is the number of edges, and $k$ is the number of sources.
+In particular, it is known that the minimum feasible time horizon can be calculated in $\tilde{O}(m^2k^4 + m^2 n k)$ time~\cite{Schloter2018}.
+Both the algorithms by \cite{Kamiyama2019,Schloter2018} use submodular function minimization as a subroutine, which results in high-order polynomial time complexities.